cred-norton-uarizona/uace-needs-assessment/README.md

 `pr_init("branch-name")` begins a new branch locally, `pr_push()` helps you create a new pull request, and after it is merged you can use `pr_finish()` to clean things up.
 More about this workflow [here](https://usethis.r-lib.org/articles/pr-functions.html).

+If you'd like to cite this project, please give credit to the Community Research, Evaluaiton and Development (CRED) Team in UArizona's Norton School of Human Ecology.

+**UACE Statewide Needs Assessment 2022**
+Gildersleeve, R., Leih, R., deBlois, M., Tanoue, K. H., Avery, D., Dominguez, V., Walsh, M., & Ewinghill, T. (2023).
+UA Cooperative Extension Statewide Needs Assessment 2022 | Community Research, Evaluation and Development (CRED) Team in the Norton School of Human Ecology. https://norton.cals.arizona.edu/uace-needs-assessment-2022

-If you use this code or want to cite this app, please use this citation as follows:
+**If you use this code or want to cite this app, please use this citation as follows:**
 Ewinghill, Terrace, Scott, Eric R., & Guo, Jessica.
 (2023).
 Code for "University of Arizona Cooperative Extension Needs Assessment 2022 Dashboard" (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.7931081